 - Comparative Advantage

 - Procure good quality at reasonable rates

-As per WTO statistics, over 70% merchandise exports are manufactured goods.
+As per WTO statistics, almost 70% merchandise exports are manufactured goods.

 Image 1 – Source : World Trade Organisation